 - Red Cliffs Lodge and Castle Creek Winery

 If you’re inspired by the rugged frontier legacy of the American West, you may choose to head for a Southern Utah dude ranch and learn the traditional ways of the men and women who shaped this land.
-In that case, head for Tavaputs Ranch (below) or Rockin’ R (Day 5).
+In that case, save a week and call ahead for Tavaputs Ranch or Rockin’ R (details on day 5).
 For the rest of you, this road trip through the best of the Hollywood West and the real West begins in Moab.
 You can orient yourself to the region’s history at the Moab Museum of Film and Western History at Red Cliffs Lodge then head for the sites.
 Overnight in Moab.

 It’s difficult to pick a single filming location in Moab given its popularity with Hollywood.
 Better to just invite you to explore one of Utah’s — and the nation’s — top outdoor adventure towns and provide a checklist of Moab Movie Locations from which you can pick your favorite.
 Learn more about all Moab has to offer below.

 The Fisher Towers are centerpieces of one of Southeastern Utah’s most bizarre landscapes.
 The 2.6-mile trail twists through the towers, dipping into sharp canyons and traversing beneath vertical cliffs to its far southern terminus, forming a 5.2-mile round-trip hike.

 The rustic and comfortable lodge is 14 miles up the Colorado River on scenic Hwy 128 in a classic, rugged Western landscape worthy of Hollywood.
 It’s also an adventure base camp and is home to both the Moab Museum of Film and Western Heritage and the award-winning Castle Creek Winery.